Besler/BYOP/index.md

 form.
 Details will go out through the calendar, so we recommend you use the HTLM version to get updates.

+### Expected Background
+Generally, attendees should have some knowledge of physics, chemistry, and biology as well as superficial knowledge of PDEs and vector calculus.
+If math is needed to describe a topic, it is encouraged, but it should not be a crutch.

 ### Organization
 This group is ran by David Garrett (CalTech) and Bryce Besler (Calgary).
 An hour is scheduled as the maximum time for the meeting.